keystonejs/keystone/packages-next/fields-document/ARCHITECTURE.md

 The editor is very performance-sensitive because it will re-render on every keystroke so keep these things in mind while writing code for rendering the editor:

-- Renderers for elements/leaves should never use `useSlate` or `useToolbarState` because they will change on every editor change.
+- Renderers for elements/leaves should never use `useSlate` or `useToolbarState` because those hooks will cause a re-render on every editor change.
 If they need to get the editor to do something in response to a user action, they should use `useStaticEditor` which will not cause re-renders.
 - All state derived from the document/selection that is shown in the toolbar should come from `useToolbarState` so that it is only computed once
 - Components that use `useToolbarState` and are shown when the user is typing (i.e. things that aren't in dialogs) should memoize the React elements they return with `useMemo` to avoid re-rendering when the state they consume from `useToolbarState` hasn't changed
 - Calls to `useToolbarState` should be as deep as possible to re-render the smallest number of components change when the relevant part of the toolbar state changes (e.g. a tooltip should be above the component that renders the tooltip so that it doesn't need to re-render even if the button inside it needs to re-render)